b4sh0xf/m2finder/README.md

 # m2finder
-→ a simple tool to find magic methods in a php project
+→ a simple tool to find magic methods in a php project, i developed this to help me to find insecure deserialization gadgets in my recent researches

 ## install
 ```bash